enzolutions/backbone.drupal/README.md

 ### Features

+####Cross-origin

-####Cross-origin: Enable to have Drupal as Backend in a Domain backend.com and the Backbone/Marionette App in other domain frontend.com.
+Enable to have Drupal as Backend in a Domain backend.com and the Backbone/Marionette App in other domain frontend.com.

 ##### Drupal 8